 Quant Section is the next section and is timed to 75 minutes with 37 multiple choice questions with varying difficulty depending upon the aspirant’s responses.
 It has two kinds of problems, i.e. on data sufficiency and problem solving.
 The score is between 0-60 for this section.

 The final section is the Verbal section and it has 41 multiple choice questions, also timed to 75 minutes.
 This section has three kinds of questions based on reading comprehension, critical reasoning, and sentence correction and it is advised that aspirants answer all the questions, as this is a computer-adaptive test and the aspirant will not be able to move to the next question unless he has answered the previous one.

 As the exam is an exhaustive test of your capabilities, you need to be prepared to the hilt, both mentally and physically.
 Although the exam offers optional timed-breaks of 8 minutes each between the Quant and Verbal sections, you need to understand that it is a mentally rigorous exercise and being fully prepared is essential.
 If you exceed the time set for the scheduled breaks, it will be deducted from your exam time.
 It is mandatory that you discipline yourself into following a timed routine.
-Brushing up on math formulae, algebra, arithmetic, trigonometry and taking numerous practice tests on each section is a good way to start preparations for the GMAT.
-Once you have scheduled your test date, give yourself at least 3 months of rigorous practice, depending on how well-informed you are about GMAT exam content.
-There is a lot of practice material available on websites for GMAT and on the official website for GMAT, www.mba.com .Learn more about GMAT and download the GMATPrep software to take practice test and have a better understanding on where you lack in your GMAT preparations.
+Brushing up on math formulae, algebra, arithmetic, trigonometry and taking numerous practice tests on each section is a good way to start preparations for the test.
+Once you have scheduled your test date, give yourself at least 3 months of rigorous practice, depending on how well-informed you are about the exam content.
+There is a lot of practice material available on websites including the official website for GMAT, www.mba.com .Learn more about preparing for the test and download the GMATPrep software to take practice test and have a better understanding on where you lack in your preparation.

 A Last word